 Other methods

-Point of care ELISA and latex agglutination tests are available for measurement of serum IgG in foals.
+Point-of-care ELISA, latex agglutination and lateral flow assay tests are available for measurement of serum IgG in foals.
 They are rapid and easy to use, but are less sensitive to decreased IgG than RID or TIA.
+All are based on immunologic measurement of IgG.

 Other crude tests to estimate immunoglobulin concentrations are available but reliability is lower and varies by species.
 These include measurement of total protein by refractometry or biuret, globulin measurement, and methods dependent on protein precipitation (ZnSO4 turbidity, Na2SO3 precipitation, and glutaraldehyde coagulation test).